PedestrianDynamics/jupedsim/docs/source/concepts/routing.rst

 Exit
 ^^^^

-An other stage is an :class:`Exit <jupedsim.stages.ExitStage>`, which as the name describe, model exits of the simulation.
+An other stage type is the :class:`Exit <jupedsim.stages.ExitStage>`.
+As the name suggests, this stage models the exits within the simulation.
-It marks an area, at which agents will be marked for removal from the simulation when they reach it.
+The `ExitStage` designates an area where agents are marked for removal from the simulation upon their arrival.
 The removal itself is done at the beginning of the next iteration step.
 As a target the agents will aim for the center of the exit polygon.